 Please note that an accurate listing of study personnel in the eIRB smart form will still be required.
 In addition, investigators will be required to keep an up-to-date delegation log to indicate which members of the study team are authorized by the PI to obtain informed consent from study participants.
 These delegation logs must be available for audits or post-approval monitoring.

 This change is effective immediately for new studies.
 We are in the process of changing the consent document templates to reflect this change.
-For already approved studies, Investigators may choose to remove the names of study personnel from the consent documents at the time of another modification that effects the consent document.
+For already approved studies, Investigators may choose to remove the names of study personnel from the consent documents at the time of another modification that affects the consent document.
 PI’s may choose to continue to list other co-investigators and study personnel on consent documents if desired.

-If you have questions, please contact James “Gregg” Wright at 214-648-5486 or by email email@example.com
+If you have questions, please contact James “Gregg” Wright at 214-648-5486 or by email. email@example.com

 March 6, 2014

 Effective January 1, 2014, Good Clinical Practice (GCP) training is required for study personnel involved in a research study involving human subjects in a Clinical Trial*.
 GCP is a standard for the design, conduct, performance, monitoring, auditing, recording, analysis, and report of clinical trials.
 GCP practices provide assurance that the data and reported results are credible and accurate; and the rights, integrity and confidentiality of the trial subjects are protected.

 - www.clinicaltrials.gov defines a Clinical Trial as: “A clinical study in which participants are assigned to receive one or more interventions (or no intervention [i.e., placebo]) so that researchers can evaluate the effects of the interventions on biomedical or health-related outcomes.
 The assignments are determined by the study protocol.
 Participants may receive diagnostic, therapeutic, or other types of interventions.”